Frequently asked questions about the NSRI:

 NSRI will employ the Randomized Response Technique.
 This is a valid method to measure undesirable behaviour that has been used already extensively in the study of financial fraud and doping in sports.
 Find out more by watching this short video explaining how the method works.
 Read more here: Meta-Analysis of Randomized Response Research- Thirty-Five Years of Validation.
 Sociological Methods & Research 2005; 33 (3): 319-348).

-Who are the endorsers of the NSRI?
+Who is funding the NSRI?

-NSRI is an initiative from and for the Dutch academic community.
-It is endorsed by the chairs of the VSNU, NFU, KNAW, NWO, TO2 Federation and Vereniging Hogescholen (VH).
 ZonMw finances the project within the context of the broader NWO and ZonMw programme Promoting Responsible Research Practices (Fostering responsible research practices).

 Who is conducting the NSRI?